13point5/chart-extraction-env/environments/chart_extraction/README.md

   - `format_reward_func`: checks that the response follows the expected `<answer>...</answer>` format.
   - `series_name_f1`: computes F1 between predicted series names and gold legend names.
   - `series_point_count_ratio`: scores agreement on how many points each gold series contains, weighted by series length.
   - `series_point_value`: scores matched series points with a point-only OKS criterion, giving credit only when predicted points land close to labeled gold points after chart-scale normalization.
+It does not give credit for landing somewhere along the line segment between gold points.

 ### Quickstart